Iced coffee continues to ascend to gourmet status through a focus on texture: nitro, carbonated, sparkling.

 The method of infusing coffee with nitrogen helps to cut the bitterness of regularly brewed coffee, giving it a creamy, slightly sweetened taste without losing the rich flavor of the coffee itself.
 It provides a whole new coffee drinking experience, and specialty roasters as well as major corporations are throwing their hats in the nitro ring.
 Popular roasters such as Portland-based Stumptown Coffee Roasters and New York’s RISE Brewing Co. have made waves with their ready-to-drink, canned nitro cold brews -- available in cafes and retailers across the United States.

 Infusing a drink with nitro alone will only go so far on a grocery store shelf amongst an expanding sea of coffee competitors.
 Because of this, companies are cranking up the creativity on their nitro products.
 RISE now offers an “oat milk latte” flavored nitro coffee, a smart way to further draw in dairy-free consumers.
-Aside from adding milk, adding unique and unexpected flavors to brews has helped brands create more of a buzz, boosting their appeal within the industry.
+Aside from adding milk, adding unique and unexpected flavors to brews has helped brands create more of a buzz, boosting their appeal within the industry and contributing to the growing list of the best coffee flavors.
 Philadelphia-originated La Colombe, known for their signature, canned draft lattes, has created a ready-to-drink nitro cold brew utilizing refreshing flavors perfect for summertime such as grapefruit, cherry, and lemonade.
 In order to stand out in a market nearing saturation, brands should consider exploring specialty flavors for their nitro brews, incorporating floral, fruity, spicy, and herbal notes.

 COFFEE SODA POPULARITY BUBBLING UP